leonstel/leonstel.github.io/blogs/gmap2.md

 structure is a necessity for writing good navigational code.

 *js*
 While doing all this fancy stuff we will use Typescript and the `@types/googlemaps` package.

-typescript, `@types/googlemaps`, es6, factory methods, method abstraction
+Typescript will enforce you to write code strictly and eliminates many unnecessary bugs.
+Furthermore es6 features, factory methods and method abstraction will accompany our road.

 ## Google Maps Instance
 - why